junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 "Sorry about that."
 Dean says, apologetically.
 Then, "Sam!
 Now!"

 A bucket rolls towards him, soaked inside out with alcohol.
-Dean jumps out of the place, right after firing at the bucket, turning the whole place into a big pile of flame and smoke.
+Dean jumps out of the place, right before firing at the bucket, turning the whole place into a big pile of flame and smoke.
 Demons hiss furiously inside.

 The two boys unleash the horses by the stable, galloping out of the town, heading west.

 <br>

 They don't slow down until the burning hut is completely out of view.
 The sun is setting ahead of them on the horizon.
-They let the horses stroll.
+They ease the rein, letting the horses stroll.

 Dean glances back at the wild plain territory behind them, barely anything to see.
 Barren and wild, no sign of civilization.